-You put your blood sweat and tears into your beats.
-You made them with love and you know so many artists will benefit from using your music.
-You are confident that the masses will love your instrumentation and you will slowly rise to the top as one of the best producers out there making it big time.
-But how will you get people to hear these amazing beats?
+You put your blood, sweat, and tears into your beats.
+You made them with love, and you know so many artists will benefit from using your music.
+You are confident that the masses will love your instrumentation, and you will slowly rise to the top as one of the best producers out there, making it big time.

 So many producers have a beat store but aren't doing much of anything to get traffic to that store.
-Some are making effort but are going about it the wrong way and doing more harm than good while wasting time.
+Some are making an effort but are going about it wrong and doing more harm than good while wasting time.

 Collect emails from your friends, family members, old clients, and potential new clients that would be interested in hearing new beats you will make in the future.
 This way, whenever you release new work, you can simply send out an email blast to hundreds of thousands of people that will see your message.

 Social media can be effective when you are tagging someone or having a one-on-one conversation.
 A lot of artists and producers are adopting the method of spamming random people and threads with their latest song, but why not try a less aggressive and more effective approach?

-If you have the skill or budget, you can start to rank your website for terms that people use to search like "slow R&B for sale" and get traffic coming to your site daily.
+If you have the skill or budget, you can start to rank your website for terms people use to search, like "slow R&B for sale" and get traffic to your site daily.
 Do note that this is a complex method that involves putting in a lot of time and/or money, but it's very much worth it in the long run!